11 Days Forest and Savanna Birding Tour in Uganda

 Accommodation: Ride 4 a Woman | Main Destination: Buhoma

-Day 8- Transfer to Queen Elizabeth National park
+Day 8- Transfer to Queen Elizabeth National Park

 Accommodation: Enjojo Lodge | Main Destination: Queen Elizabeth National Park

-11 Days Forest and Savanna Birding Tour in UgandaDay 9- Birding in Maramagambo forest (Queen Elizabeth National Park)
+Day 9- Birding in Maramagambo forest (Queen Elizabeth National Park)

-The list includes a number of uncommon bird species like; the Rwenzori Turaco, the White napped Pigeons, Pygmy Kingfisher, African skimmer, Martial Eagle, Black-rumped Buttonquail, Chapin’s Flycatcher, African Broadbill, Black – Bee-eater, Papyrus Gonolek, White-tailed Lark, Verreaux’s Eagle Owl, White-winged Warbler, Papyrus Canary, Lesser and Greater Flamingo, Corncrake and African Finfoot among others.
+The list includes several uncommon bird species like; the Rwenzori Turaco, the White napped Pigeons, the Pygmy Kingfisher, the African skimmer, the Martial Eagle, the Black-rumped Buttonquail, Chapin’s Flycatcher, the African Broadbill, BlackBee-eater, Papyrus Gonolek, White-tailed Lark, Verreaux’s Eagle Owl, White-winged Warbler, Papyrus Canary, Lesser and Greater Flamingo, Corncrake and African Finfoot among others.

 Accommodation: Park View Safari Lodge | Main Destination: Maramagambo Forest